Calcium channel blockers are a class of medication used to treat high blood pressure.

 The specific ingredients in each type of calcium channel blocker vary.
 However, the main ingredient is called a calcium channel antagonist.
 It helps decrease the heart's pumping strength, which relaxes your blood vessels.

 Do NOT make the person throw up unless told to do so by poison control or a health care provider.

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

 The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The patient may receive:

 Taking too much of this medication can be extremely dangerous.
 Death can occur, especially with verapamil.
-If your low heart rate and blood pressure can be corrected survival is likley.
-Survival depends on how much and what type of this medication you take along with how quickly you seek medical treatment.
+If your low heart rate and blood pressure can be corrected, survival is likely.
+Survival depends on how much and what type of this medication you take and how quickly you seek medical treatment.